Borrowed Bites

 My weeknight dinner table has been saved many times by this no-peel side dish, but they are also the easiest way to serve red mashed potatoes for a crowd.
 Don't get me wrong, russet potatoes are delicious, but nothing is easier than turning red skin potatoes into fluffy skin-on mashed potatoes.

 These are a simple side dish served with slow cooker pot roast, 20 minute skillet chicken, slow cooker tri-tip roast, or shortcut chicken pot pie.
-Of course, they are also a classic side dish for Thanksgiving or Christmas dinner.
+Of course, they are also a classic side dish for your list of Christmas, Thanksgiving Recipes, or Easter Recipes.

 • The best part - No peeling required!